-The proper spark plug gap is 0.035 in (0.9 mm) for machines below serial number 006500.
-The proper spark plug gap is 0.039 in (1 mm) for machines serial number 006500 and above.
+The proper spark plug gap is 0.035 in (0.9 mm) for machines below serial number 038000.
+The proper spark plug gap is 0.039 in (1 mm) for machines

 Spark plugs must be correctly installed in order to obtain good performance.
 It is a simple but important matter to follow these procedures when installing plugs: